 Award agreements for stock options include rules for exercise of the stock options after termination of service.
 Options may not be exercised unless they are vested, and no option may be exercised after the end of the term set forth in the award agreement.
-Generally, stock options will be exercisable for three months after termination of service for any reason other than death or total and permanent disability, and for 12 months after termination of service was due to cause.
+Generally, stock options will be exercisable for three months after termination of service for any reason other than death or total and permanent disability, and for 12 months after termination of service on account of death or total and permanent disability.
+Options, however, will not be exercisable if the termination of service was due to cause.